yukikitayama/leetcode-python/README.md

   - Contiguous subsequence
   - E.g. given `nums = [1, 2, 3, 4]`, `[1, 2, 3]` is subarray, but `[1, 2, 4]` isn't.
 It's subsequence of nums, but 2
     and 4 are not contiguous, so it's not subarray.
+- `Subsequence`
+  - A sequence that can be derived from a given array by deleting some or no elements without changing the order of the remaining elements.
 - `Palindrome`
   - A sequence of characters or numbers which reads the same backward as forward same
   - e.g. `121` is a palindrome, `123` isn't. `aba` is a palindrome, but `abc` isn't.